 i'm emily, but you can call me cookie.

-I'm the sole owner, founder, baker, and face behind Cookie in the Kitchen!
+I'm 21 years old and the sole owner, founder, baker, and face behind Cookie in the Kitchen!

 My passion for cookies isn't just about sugar and flour; it's about creating a treat that celebrates and illustrates someone's life in an edible art form.
 I firmly believe cookies should look great AND taste great—why pick just one?